MagicCap/api.magiccap.org/README.md

 # api.magiccap.org

-The API used for MagicCap 3.
-Built with Cloudflare Workers.
+The API used for MagicCap 3,

 **NOTE:** Due to the sensitive nature of this infrastructure, it is manually deployed.